Poisson–Boltzmann equation

-The Poisson–Boltzmann equation is a useful equation in many settings, whether it be to understand physiological interfaces, polymer science, electron interactions in a semiconductor, or more.
-It aims to describe the distribution of the electric potential in solution in the direction normal to a charged surface.
+The Poisson–Boltzmann equation describes the distribution of the electric potential in solution in the presence of one or more charged surfaces.
 This distribution is important to determine how the electrostatic interactions will affect the molecules in solution.

+It is expressed as a differential equation of the electric potential $\psi$, which depends on the solvent permitivity $\varepsilon$, the solution temperature $T$, and the mean concentration of each ion species $c_i^0$:

 The Poisson–Boltzmann equation is derived via mean-field assumptions.

 From the Poisson–Boltzmann equation many other equations have been derived with a number of different assumptions.

 Origins

 Background and derivation

 The Poisson–Boltzmann equation describes a model proposed independently by Louis Georges Gouy and David Leonard Chapman in 1910 and 1913, respectively.
 In the Gouy-Chapman model, a charged solid comes into contact with an ionic solution, creating a layer of surface charges and counter-ions or double layer.
 Due to thermal motion of ions, the layer of counter-ions is a diffuse layer and is more extended than a single molecular layer, as previously proposed by Hermann Helmholtz in the Helmholtz model.
 The Stern Layer model goes a step further and takes into account the finite ion size.

 The Gouy–Chapman model explains the capacitance-like qualities of the electric double layer.
 A simple planar case with a negatively charged surface can be seen in the figure below.
 As expected, the concentration of counter-ions is higher near the surface than in the bulk solution.